Niri22/Maintenance-Pred/README.md

 # Future Improvements:
 - Integrating traffic congestion levels on nearby bridges to predict traffic volume related issues.
-- Intergrating passeger volume information by utilisng TransLink(train) ridership and volume
+- Integrating passenger volume information by utilizing TransLink(train) ridership and volume
 - Using data with more detailed issues/breakdown not only when on a trip but also outside operational hours.
 - A further improvement can be done by integrating at real-time tweets about ferries to improve prediction of traffic volume related delays/holdup.

 # References